withastro/docs/src/pages/en/guides/images.md

 The `<Image />` component can also be used with images stored in the `public/` directory and the `src` attribute is relative to the public folder.
 It will be treated as a remote image, which requires either both `width` and `height`, or one dimension and an `aspectRatio` attribute.

-Note that your original image will be copied unprocessed to the build folder, like all files located in `public/`.
-However, Astro's image integration is still able to return optimized versions of your images stored in `public/`.
+Your original image will be copied unprocessed to the build folder, like all files located in `public/`, and Astro's image integration will also return optimized versions of the image.

 #### Examples